Search

 Each winter (October through February) is a chance to have a licensed arborist conduct any pruning and, if necessary, diversify your existing tree selection by planting new ones so they can get established before hot weather arrives.

-WaterSaver landscape beds are a great place to start new trees since they’re safe from the lawnmower and they’re already mulched!
+WaterSaver landscape beds are a great place to start new trees since they’re safe from the lawnmower and already mulched.

 Share